 When it comes to additional features, you will be able to install two dual-zone external trigger inputs (for example, snare pad, kick pad, etc).
 You could connect up to 4 external single-zone pads instead of 2 dual-zone ones, but you will need to get your hands on extenders for this.

 There are numerous built-in effects to help you get the sound you want.
 It contains effects such as delay, EQ filter, and looped and you can manipulate it on stage in real-time so that you can really have fun and play gigs with the real-time effects.
 Also, there is a click metronome for better and more accurate practice sessions.

 To hear how it sounds, you should visit this video!

 The difference between the Roland Octapad SPD-30 and the Roland SPD-SX

 This question comes up all the time.
-Roland positioned the Roland Octapad very differently to the SPD-SX.
+Roland positioned the Roland Octapad very differently from the SPD-SX.

 The SPD-SX is a sample pad, it’s built to store and play custom samples, while also containing a bunch of other great features.
 Its extendability to other drum pads and pedals are somewhat limited to 2 dual-zone pads (or 4 pads if you use separate splitters).

 The Roland Octapad is a percussion pad and it is more suited towards drummers and percussionists looking to add electronic flavors into their setup.
 The Octapad allows for a much greater amount of extension options (including hi-hat inputs) and includes great phrase looping to allow you to play custom drum and synth loops on the fly across up to 3 different kits within the device.
 However, the Octapad does not include custom sampling.

 Roland very clearly positioned the features of the SPD-SX and the Octapad in different directions.
 Either way, there could be a place for both of these devices in one setup.